philezemonye/cyf-node-challenges/challenge-chat-server/README.md

 - [ ] Make a very simple React app called chat-react-app

-Note: Do not use `create-react-app` if you want your React code to be code-reviewed!
-Instead, you should:
-- [ ] fork our starting repo.
-See "How should I start my React app", below.

 #### Your UI should at least:

 - [ ] Display the latest messages on load